jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 Here we convert first and second into `uint16` values to prevent them from overflowing (which would [cause our function to revert](https://docs.soliditylang.org/en/v0.8.13/control-structures.html?#checked-or-unchecked-arithmetic)), divide the result by two, and return it as a `uint8`.

 Lastly, we'll need to define a new `view` function to return the generation and parentage of individual tokens.
-Insert the definition of the following function, `botParentage()`, just below the definition of `botColors()`.
+Insert the definition of the following function, `botParentage()`, just below the definition of `botColors()`:

 ```solidity
     function botParentage(uint256 tokenId) public view returns (uint, uint, uint) {